Wetrain/mmu-course-api/README.md

 $ python manage.py migrate
 ```

-To create a **superuser account**, use this command via the command line:
+To create a superuser account, use this command via the command line:
     ```sh
     $ python manage.py createsuperuser
     ```